-However, many spaghetti sauces have extra sugar added to them as well.
+However, many spaghetti sauces contain added sugar as well.

 The best way to ensure you aren’t getting any unwanted sugar in your pasta sauce is to make your own.

-However, if you need to buy pre-made spaghetti sauce, check the label and pick one that either doesn't have sugar on the ingredients list or where it's listed very close to the bottom.
-This indicates that it's not a major ingredient.
+However, if you need to buy premade spaghetti sauce, check the label and pick one that either doesn’t have sugar on the ingredient list or has it listed very close to the bottom.
+This indicates that it’s not a major ingredient.